C-CalvinNguyen/COMP3104_Group_Assignment/README.md

 Simon's 7th commit, fixed typos in 101032525_devops.txt

 Simon's 8th commit, added content to 101032525_sdlc.txt, added more content to 101032525_devops.txt, added more content to 101032525_gb.txt

+Simon's 9th commit, added more content to 101032525_sdlc.txt, indented paragraphs of all txt files

+Simon's 10th commit, properly spellchecked all txt files